wuxxin/welltrack/dev/development.md

 - Python scripts related to welltrack data creation/parsing, should read configuration of mood types and body parts directly from src/welltrack/welltrack.html using regex to ensure they are in sync with the main application's settings.
 - A data 'slot' for mood or pain is defined as all entries of that type within a 10-minute window, calculated forwards from the first entry in a given subset

-### Testing and Verification of Welltrack Webapp with Playwright
+### Testing and Verification of Welltrack Webapp

 - The command to set up the development environment is `make clean-all buildenv`.
 - run `make sample-data` to create `build/tests/sample-data.json`.
 Always use this sample data if the user requests tests with sample data.
 - run `make docs` to create `build/site`, which is needed for testing.
 - a changed src/welltrack/welltrack.html (or any other file in that directory) that will be tested for a change needs to be build into `build/site/welltrack` which is done by `make docs` which generates the whole `build/site` directory.
-- run `make test` creates sample-data,  runs all integrated playwright tests in `tests/`
+- run `make test` creates sample-data,  runs all integrated tests in `tests/`
     - pytest runs with fixtures from `tests/conftest.py`, to start and stop the `dev_server.py` server serving `build/site` and configure the browser for mobile viewport and locale settings.
 - to serve the `build/site` files locally, execute `. .venv/bin/activate && python scripts/dev_serve.py -d build/site 8443 > dev_server.log 2>&1 &`.
 For this project, the built site is served from build/site on port 8443. do not run the dev server if running `pytest` (or make test, which calls pytest), stop a possible running dev_serv.py before, because the pytest tests use the server start/stop fixtures from `tests/testconf.py`.
-- for specific playwright gui testing run where every test screenshot is saved unconditionally: `mkdir -p build/tests/output; . .venv/bin/activate pytest --screenshot on --video retain-on-failure --output build/tests/output` and the testfilename.
+- for a specific gui testing run, where every test screenshot is saved unconditionally: `mkdir -p build/tests/output; . .venv/bin/activate pytest --screenshot on --video retain-on-failure --output build/tests/output` and the testfilename.
-- create new playwright tests under `tests/`:
+- create new tests under `tests/`:
     - include the pytest fixtures of `tests/conftest.py`.
     - always use `build/tests/sample-data.json` as sample data, if not requested otherwise.
     - use the default (`build/tests/output/`) path as screenshot and other output dir, unless good reason for other dir.